research-software-ecosystem/RSEc-Atlas/README.md

 ## Usage:
-To use the application, use the static site deployed at (https://hash-bash.github.io/StudyProject/) using GitHub Pages.
-The web application has the following features:
+To access the web application, visit the static site deployed at (https://hash-bash.github.io/StudyProject/) using GitHub Pages.
+It offers the following features:

 ### Searching:
 The search functionality allows users to perform query-based searches to find specific bio tools and containers.
 Searching is relevance-based, which lists relevant tools according to the search string being part of Tool Name > Tool Tags > Tool Description.

-> **Notes:** Searching is case-insensitive, so "BWA" and "bwa" will return the same results.
-Tags in the context of searching are the `EDAM Topics` available on the tool details page if they exist.
+> **Notes:** Searching is case-insensitive, so "BWA" and "bwa" will return the same results. `Tags` in the context of searching are the `EDAM Topics` available on the tool details page if they exist.

 **Query Search:** Searching in the web application also employs querying.
 Query searching allows users to search a combination of different comma-separated queries, where a query can be can either a search string or a tag.
 Following are some of the examples of the input string describing the use-case:
 1. Single search string (Tool Name, Tool Description, or a Tag):